ebi-ait/hca-ebi-wrangler-central/docs/SOPs/After_export/update_corrupted_file.md

 ```

 ### 1. identify the corrupted files in database
-In order to identify the file in ingest database, you would need to query ingest with the following command or script for scale.
+In order to identify the file in ingest database, you would need to query ingest with the following `command` or `python script`.

 ```bash
 curl --request POST \